 For those people who want to make their purchases unaided, a range of guides are available from www.propertyfrontline.com.au.
-For those who would like some affordable independent assistance, the Property Frontline has developed a buyers support system – the Property Purchase Program.
+For those who would like some affordable independent assistance, the Property Frontline has developed a buyers support system – the Buyer Success Pack.
 It’s an essential tool for buyers who want the knowledge and support while doing the buying ‘legwork’ themselves.

-The Property Purchase Program is unique in that buyers can obtain information specific to their needs, making it easy to overcome any barriers for each individual.
+The Buyer Success Pack is unique in that buyers can obtain information specific to their needs, making it easy to overcome any barriers in the four key elements of the buying process.
 It includes the following components.

 About the author